40-Question Social Media Agency Evaluation Checklist

 30% weight

-Evaluate ability to connect social media activity to closed deals, lead generation, and measurable business outcomes.
-Agencies weak here optimize for vanity metrics and won't move revenue needle.
+Evaluates the ability to connect social activity to closed deals, lead generation, and measurable business outcomes.
+Agencies weak here optimize for vanity metrics and won't move the revenue needle.

 Sample Questions

-• Can they demonstrate UTM tracking setup and Google Analytics 4 ecommerce integration for social media attribution?
+• Can they demonstrate UTM tracking setup and Google Analytics 4 ecommerce integration for social attribution?

-• Do they provide specific cost-per-acquisition data from 3+ clients in your industry with similar business models?
+• Do they provide specific cost-per-acquisition data from a handful of clients in your industry with similar business models?

-• Can they show conversion funnel reports that track social media traffic through to closed deals in CRM systems like HubSpot or Salesforce?
+• Can they show conversion funnel reports tracing social traffic through to closed deals in HubSpot or Salesforce?

 • Do they focus on business metrics (leads, revenue, CAC) rather than engagement metrics (likes, followers, reach) in case studies?